 Favor specialization over generalization.
 The most promising niches in 2026 include tailor-made travel (FIT), destination-specialized DMCs, MICE and incentive travel, adventure travel, and sustainable tourism.
 Analyze local competition and identify a segment where demand exists but supply is insufficient.

-Essential tools include an all-in-one travel management platform (for itinerary building, budgeting, and supplier management), a CRM for sales tracking, compliant invoicing software, and multichannel communication tools (email, WhatsApp).
-Integrated platforms like Ezus combine these functions in a single tool.
+Essential tools include an all-in-one travel agency software (for itinerary building, budgeting, and supplier management), a CRM for sales tracking, compliant invoicing software, and multichannel communication tools (email, WhatsApp).
+Integrated platforms like Ezus combine these functions in a single tool, which keeps your operations plan cleaner in the business plan itself.

-The most common errors are: overestimating first-year revenue, forgetting supplier payment delays in your cash flow plan, underbudgeting for marketing (plan at least 5-10% of projected revenue), choosing positioning that's too broad to differentiate, and underestimating the true cost of client acquisition.
+The most common errors are: overestimating first-year revenue, forgetting supplier payment delays in your cash flow plan, underbudgeting for marketing (plan at least 5-10% of projected revenue, 15-20% for OTAs), choosing positioning that's too broad to differentiate, and underestimating the true cost of client acquisition.

 Join Ezus today